spiketibbs/KU_CMS_TnP/README.md

 # Tag and Probe Analysis

 Determining Scale Factors for electrons and muons in Eras 2 and 3 in the LHC.
-For a more detailed explanation or background on theory and the making of the fitter, please refer to Teams - lowptelec team - Presentations folder
+For a more detailed explanation or background on theory and the making of the fitter, please refer to:
+  Teams - lowptelec team - Presentations folder

 ### Prerequisites